SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 Also optimizes for less complexity in the network.

-Is general, but not as good at the individual scenarios.
+Is general, but not as good at the individual scenarios as normal networks.

-==Proposed: WANN as starting point
+==Proposed: WANN as starting point, then run normal training on the network==
 ## So?

 WANNs make models more interpretable, as their solutions or logic is encoded directly into their structure.